Evidence-Based

 Duration of Sessions

-Sessions last either 50 or 90 minutes depending on your preferences and the nature of the work we are doing.
-If there are many or complex issues to address, 90-minute consultations are recommended for the main application of therapy.
+Sessions last either 50 or 90 minutes depending on what you prefer and the nature of the work we are doing.
+If there are many or complex issues to address, 90-minute consultations are recommended for the beginning of therapy.
 Research has found that with 90-minute sessions, more progress is achieved.
 Indeed, it has been found that the last 40 minutes of a 90-minute consultation can be particularly productive.
 Also, the consultations need to be long enough for each of you to express yourselves fully.

 Stage 3: Follow-up Application